panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 It happens because the nested objects `hero1.address` and `hero2.address` are different object instances.
 Thus the shallow equality considers that
 `hero1.address` and `hero2.address` are different values.

-Solving the problem of nested objects helps the deep equality check of objects.
+Solving the problem of nested objects helps the deep equality check.

 ## 4. Deep equality

-The deep equality check helps to perform the equality check on objects that contain other objects, aka nested.

-The deep equality check is similar to the shallow equality check of objects, with the difference that when a property has an object, another recursive shallow equality check starts on this object.
+The deep equality is similar to the shallow equality, with the difference that when a property has an object, a recursive shallow equality check is performed on the nested objects.

 Let's see an implementation of deep equality check: